-Maximum dollar amount for each award: The recent median NIJ grant award amount for Longitudinal Research on Delinquency and Crime is approximately \$1 million.
+Maximum dollar amount for each award: The recent median NIJ grant award amount is approximately \$600,000.
 Applicants are encouraged to propose budgets that match the research activities proposed, which may be more or less than the anticipated maximum dollar amount of awards.